steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 <!--  -->

 In this post, we will learn how to use Rust [Warp].
-We will start from [the current official example at GitHub][Warp official example] and learn how to modulize it to make [the Warp projects more reusable and organized][[Warp examples].
+We will start from [the current official example at GitHub][Warp official example].
+Then, we will learn how to modulize it.

-If you are already familiar with Rust and want to save your time, please clone the [Rust Full Stack] repositor and refer to [warp][Warp examples] and [microservices_with_docker] there.
+If you are already familiar with Rust and want to save your time, please clone the [Rust Full Stack] repository and refer to [warp][Warp examples] and [microservice example][microservices_with_docker] there.

 ```console
 $git clone https://github.com/steadylearner/Rust-Full-Stack.git
 ```

-Then, inside **warp** folder
+Then, inside **warp** folder use these.

 ```console
 $cd hello_world
 $cargo run --release
 ```

+If you want to build a full stack Rust app, you can also refer to [How to use Rust Yew] later for Rust frontend part.
+You can use its Fetch API and request data from Rust servers to render its pages.

 <br />